 See all top disc golf small towns — USA.

-Read on to get a more specific overview of what Superior and the surrounding area offer in terms of disc golf, food and drink, and off-the-course recreation.
+Read on to get a more specific overview of what the Fredericksburg area offers in terms of disc golf, food and drink, and off-the-course recreation.

-Here's how Superior's disc golf offerings fared in our analysis of over 6,000 small towns in the United States:
+Here's how Fredericksburg's disc golf offerings fared in our analysis of over 6,000 small towns in the United States:

 - The quantity rank is based on how many courses and unique permanent holes a town offers.
 Each town received a quantity score, and its rank reflects where that score fell in relation to the other towns we analyzed.
 Unlike our Top 10 Disc Golf Cities – USA rankings that considered courses within a radius of each metropolitan area, only courses in town borders counted for this list.